SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/duo-security.md

 * Administrator Logs
 * Telephony Logs

-## Collecting Logs for the Duo Security App
+## Collecting Logs for the Duo Security app

 To collect logs from the Duo Security App, use the new [Cloud to Cloud Integration for Duo Security App](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/duo-source) to create the source and use the same source category while installing the app.